ccniuj/optimistic-rollup-example-erc20/README.md

 > let L2DepositedERC20 = new ethers.Contract("0x09635F643e140090A9A8Dcd712eD6285858ceBef", L2ERC20_abi)
 ```

-Confirm if the deposit is succesful:
+Confirm if the deposit is successful:

 ```javascript
 // In Hardhat Optimism Console